From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

 \subsubsection{Parameter Approximation Assumptions}

-\qquad The assumptions below are employed solely to derive analytical approximations in Section~\ref{sec:Approximation}, as well as the approximation part in Eq.~\eqref{P_{s+1}} to \eqref{P'_{s+1}}.
-They are not required for the general theoretical formulation of the ESPD framework nor for the numerical simulations presented in this work.
-Although these assumptions entail relatively stringent requirements, they are physically motivated by realistic components and will be discussed in detail in Section~\ref{sec:Device}.
+While the general formulation remains exact, the following assumptions, which are physically and practically motivated, are introduced to facilitate the analytical approximations in Section~\ref{sec:Approximation}.
+Such assumptions are not required for the general theoretical formulation of the ESPD framework nor for the numerical simulations and will be discussed in detail in Section~\ref{sec:Device}.

-\qquad In practical scenarios, SPD DE typically ranges from 10\% to 90\%, while the DCR is generally below $10^{-3}$.
+In practical scenarios, SPD DE typically ranges from 10\% to 90\%, while the DCR is generally below $10^{-3}$.
 Consequently, the hierarchy $0 \leq d \ll \eta \leq 1$ holds.
 It is further assumed that $d_{s} \ll P\eta_{s}$: If this condition were violated, the signal contribution from the controlled operations would become indistinguishable from device noise, rendering the operations practically insignificant.
 Additionally, the transmission rate of a single controlled module is assumed to satisfy $p \approx 1$, and the SPAM error of the auxiliary path is assumed to satisfy $Q \ll 1$, consistent with the maturity of commercial optical components (see Section~\ref{sec:Device}).
 Finally, considering practical implementation costs, $n_s$ and $k_s$ are taken to be moderate integers satisfying $1 \leq k_{s} \leq n_{s}$.